Hype, Hypocrisy, and Harm on America’s Youth Soccer Fields

 Every year, variations of this story occur all across our nation.

 In my more than 30 years’ experience working in youth sports, organizational drama and off-the-field conflict are a major cause of coaching turnover in clubs and of coaches leaving the profession.
-Coaching turnover influences player and administrative turnover, including recruiting volunteers.
+Coaching turnover influences players and administrative turnover, including recruiting volunteers.
 This places incredible stress on clubs.

 What do these stories have in common?